KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 For example, if the OpLine line number is 15, and there is a "#line 10" on line 40 in the OpSource source, then line 45 in the OpSource contains the correct source line.

-## GPU-Assisted Validation Limitations

-There are several limitations that may impede the operation of GPU-Assisted Validation:

-Note that with the recent availablilty of the `VK_EXT_buffer_device_address` extension, it is possible to create an alternate implementation of GPU-Assisted Validation.
-This new approach would use this extension to obtain a GPU machine pointer to a storage buffer and pass it to the shader via a specialization constant.
-This technique removes the need to create descriptors, use a descriptor set slot, modify pipeline layouts, etc, and would relax some of the limitations listed below.

-### Vulkan 1.1

-Vulkan 1.1 or later is required because the GPU instrumentation code uses SPIR-V 1.3 features.
-Vulkan 1,1 is required to ensure that SPIR-V 1.3 is available.

-### Compute Shaders

-Compute Shaders are not supported.

-### Descriptor Set Binding Limit

-This is probably the most important limitation and is related to the `VkPhysicalDeviceLimits::maxBoundDescriptorSets` device limit.

-Basically, when applications use all the available descriptor set binding slots, GPU-Assisted Validation cannot be performed because it needs a descriptor set to locate the memory for writing the error report record.

-This problem is most likely to occur on devices, often mobile, that support only the minimum required value for `VkPhysicalDeviceLimits::maxBoundDescriptorSets`, which is 4.
-Some applications may be written to use 4 slots since this is the highest value that is guaranteed by the specification.
-When such an application runs on a device with only 4 slots, then GPU-Assisted Validation cannot be performed.

-In this implementation, this condition is detected and gracefully recovered from by building the graphics pipeline with non-instrumented shaders instead of instrumented ones.
-An error message is also displayed informing the user of the condition.

-Applications don't have many options in this situation and it is anticipated that changing the application to free a slot is difficult.

-This problem can be addressed in the future using the `VK_EXT_buffer_device_address` extension.

-### Device Memory

-GPU-Assisted Validation does allocate device memory for the error report buffers.
-This can lead to a greater chance of memory exhaustion, especially in cases where the application is trying to use all of the available memory.
-The extra memory allocations are also not visible to the application, making it impossible for the application to account for them.

-If GPU-Assisted Validation device memory allocations fail, the device could become unstable because some previously-built pipelines may contain instrumented shaders.
-This is a condition that is nearly impossible to recover from, so the layer just prints an error message and refrains from any further allocations or instrumentations.
-There is a reasonable chance to recover from all this, especially if the instrumentation does not write any error records.

-This problem can be addressed in the future using the `VK_EXT_buffer_device_address` extension.

-### Descriptors

-This is roughly the same problem as the device memory problem mentioned above, but for descriptors.
-Any failure to allocate a descriptor set means that the instrumented shader code won't have a place to write error records, resulting in unpredictable device behavior.

-This problem can be addressed in the future using the `VK_EXT_buffer_device_address` extension.

-### Other Device Limits

-This implementation uses additional resources that may count against the following limits, and possibly others:

-* maxMemoryAllocationCount
-* maxBoundDescriptorSets
-* maxPerStageDescriptorStorageBuffers
-* maxPerStageResources
-* maxDescriptorSetStorageBuffers
-* maxFragmentCombinedOutputResources

-The implementation does not take steps to avoid exceeding these limits and does not update the tracking performed by other validation functions.

 ## GPU-Assisted Validation Testing

 Validation Layer Tests (VLTs) exist for GPU-Assisted Validation.